ksinha49/ai-workloads/docs/rag_ingestion_workflow.md

 # RAG Ingestion Step Function Workflow

 This document describes the `IngestionStateMachine` defined in `services/rag-ingestion/template.yaml`.
-The workflow is triggered whenever a text document is uploaded under `TextDocPrefix` in the configured S3 bucket.
-It splits the text into chunks, generates embeddings and stores them in Milvus.
+The workflow is typically started by the `rag-ingestion-worker` after the `file-ingestion` Step Function runs the IDP pipeline to extract text from an uploaded file and enqueues a message.
+New objects placed under `TextDocPrefix` in the configured S3 bucket can also trigger the workflow directly.
+The state machine splits the text into chunks, generates embeddings and stores them in Milvus.

 ```mermaid
 stateDiagram-v2